Location: Putrajaya, MALAYSIA

 Duration of Initial Contract: 13 July - 31 December 2020

 Expected Duration of Assignment: 13 July - 31 December 2020

 The COVID-19 pandemic has hit Malaysia, creating tremendous health and socio-economic impacts.
 The Government of Malaysia has implemented measures to prevent further virus spread, including a movement control order (MCO), quarantine centres, and a wide range of relief and recovery efforts.

 UNDP in Malaysia provides policy and technical advisory support to the Government of Malaysia.
 In line with this, UNDP is developing a General Observers Report (GOR) on the COVID-19 response in Malaysia for the National Disaster Management Agency (NADMA) in the Prime Minister’s Department.
 The GOR will draw on observations from quarantine centres around Malaysia and other inputs from the COVID-19 response undertaken by UNDP and its partners.
-Given the above, UNDP is recruiting national consultants to undertake research and write the GOR.
+Given the above, UNDP is recruiting a national consultant to undertake the role and responsibilities of Project Coordinator for the successful development of GOR.

 OBJECTIVES OF THE ASSIGNMENT